Building Your Character

 Nova wants to be a tech-savvy hacker, so she prioritizes Cognition and Agility:

-Don't forget Genotype bonuses!
-If Nova is a Jìnhuà Elf with +2 COG, her final Cognition becomes 14.
+Don't forget your Genotype Core Stat bonuses!
+If Nova is a Jìnhuà with +1 Cognition, her final Cognition becomes 4!

 Standard Array